ooaklee/ghatd/docs/adr/adr007-starter-v0-lazy-composition-layer.md

 - Access middleware aliases for route attachment.
 - Handler construction and route attachment.
 - Provider setup for email, OAuth, billing, notifications, Redis, and MongoDB.
-- Cleanup behavior for long-lived clients and temporary credential files.
+- Cleanup behaviour for long-lived clients and temporary credential files.

 The immediate pain point was MongoDB URI construction.
 Both standard MongoDB and Atlas connection strings were being assembled inline with `fmt.Sprintf`,